Thinkers who foreshadowed systems thinking

 Increasingly, mutually advantageous behaviors are explained by applying evolutionary psychology principles.

-Rapaport (see General System Theory) showed the development of cooperative and competitive behavior can be predicted by applying game theory to evolution.
+Rapaport showed how the development of cooperative and competitive behavior can be predicted by applying game theory to evolution.

 “The idea of concensus plays a major role in Parson’s conception of society, which he conceives as coalescing around accepted values and norms of behavior.